 I was surprised she was bothering because the school said they’d help with the process.
 I couldn’t figure out why she wanted to pay someone to help her get her money back, when the school would do it for free.

-The school said they would help and they are obligated to do so, right?
-I also couldn’t fathom paying some agent about 1/3 of the money I would get back.
-I had my horse blinkers on and nothing could change my mind.
+But I still wasn’t convinced.
+The school said they’d help and are obligated to do so, right?
+I also couldn’t justify paying some agent about 1/3 of the money that I would get back!

-Unfortunately, what I found out is this.
+Unfortunately, this is what I found out:

-It quickly became apparent that most school administrators are not skilled enough to work through the complex dealings with the Tax Authorities, whom make it very difficult for your average HR worker.
+It quickly became apparent that most school administrators are not skilled enough to work through complex dealings with the Tax Authorities, whom make it very difficult for your average HR worker.

 Therefore do not see this tax treaty as a bonus for travelling to Thailand if you expect to get it all back.

 Thankfully my stubbornness quickly subsided when I met Stephen and two years later [post edited in July 2018], I can say that he was worth every penny.

 All I had to do was furnish him with a few documents at the beginning of our agreement and then he did all of the legwork.
 I received the complete tax refund in the timeframe that Stephen specified and the transfer of funds was swift.
 He was always on standby to answer any questions I had, as well as being helpful, informative and extremely knowledgeable.

 The 2015 tax money was received right before Christmas [in the same year I left Thailand] and the remaining six months of tax from 2016 was also successfully transferred around November the following year.